Minority Business Development Centers (11.800)

 Credentials/Documentation

-Costs will be determined in accordance with OMB Circular No. A-87 for awards to State, local and Federally Recognized Indian Tribal Governments; OMB Circular No. A-21 for educational institutions; OMB Circular No. A-122 for other recipients; and 15 CFR, Part 24 contains administrative requirements for States, local and Federally Recognized Indian Tribal Governments.
+Costs will be determined in accordance with OMB Circular No. A-87 for awards to State, local and Federally Recognized Indian Tribal Governments; OMB Circular No. A-21 for educational institutions; OMB Circular No. A-122 for other recipients; and 15 CFR Part 24 contains administrative requirements for States, local and Federally Recognized Indian Tribal Governments.
 All other recipients are subject to the administrative requirements contained in OMB Circular No. A-110.

-Pre-award and post award conferences will be scheduled for most MBDA projects.
+Pre-application and post award conferences will be scheduled for most MBDA projects.
 These conferences will be announced in the Federal Register.
 This program is excluded from coverage under E.O.
 12372.

 Application Procedure